rajendraprasad9/kubernetes-website/content/en/docs/getting-started-guides/windows/_index.md

 The installer propagates new environment variables.
 To make sure these are up to date, please open a new command shell or log out and back in again.

 For overlay, OVS on Windows requires a transparent docker network to function properly.
 Please use the following to create a transparent docker network which will be used by OVS.
-From powershell:
+From PowerShell:
 ```powershell
 docker network create -d transparent --gateway $GATEWAY_IP --subnet $SUBNET `
     -o com.docker.network.windowsshim.interface="$INTERFACE_ALIAS" external